About Me

 One goal of this blog is to enlighten others about my mother’s watercolors in the hope to increase interest in prints of her work.
 Profits from the prints will benefit the Rolfe (Iowa) Public Library.

 I have an interest in farming, but have a lot to learn about what all goes on in agriculture, even though I grew up on a farm.
-I also worked as an elementary school teacher-librarian for seventeen years.
+I also worked as an elementary school teacher-librarian for seventeen years (twelve in the Ankeny Community School District).
 I love children’s literature.
 (No…no bun on the back of my head!)
 I love the rich heritage I’ve inherited through my Mother’s work (paintings, librarianism, volunteerism, raising six children) and my father always using every teachable moment to try to broaden my horizons.
 I feel that I have passed some of this interest and love to my two adult daughters.
 Hopefully I will pass some of that (plus, perhaps some pure random goofiness) along to others via this blog.

 For information about where to view/purchase prints, click on the “View and Order Prints” link that is at the right of this blog’s home page.